Will Purdue cover the spread vs. Marquette? Betting Trends, Record ATS

 Additional Purdue Insights & Trends

-- The 82.4 points per game the Boilermakers average are 17 more points than the Golden Eagles give up (65.4).
+- The 82.4 points per game the Boilermakers record are 17.0 more points than the Golden Eagles allow (65.4).

-- Purdue has a 4-1 record against the spread and a 5-0 record overall when putting up more than 65.4 points.
+- When Purdue puts up more than 65.4 points, it is 4-1 against the spread and 5-0 overall.

 Bet on this or any college basketball matchup at BetMGM